-Likewise, the Payroll Preview (Process icon 4) will also prompt you where employees' gross pay amounts are outside the EWSS pay limits:
+Likewise, the Payroll Preview (Process icon 4) will also prompt you where employees' gross pay amounts are outside any EWSS pay limits:

-4. A 0.5% rate of employer PRSI applies for employments that are eligible for the subsidy.
+4. Up until the end of February 2022, a 0.5% rate of employer PRSI applies for employments that are eligible for the subsidy.

 Employer PRSI however must be calculated as normal via payroll e.g. on PRSI class A1.
 Revenue will subsequently calculate a PRSI credit by calculating the difference between the employee's rate reported via the payroll submission and the 0.5%.

 This credit will then show on the Statement of Account within ROS and reduce the employer’s liability to Revenue.